graf-semmel/melb-mapper/README.md

 - `src/map.js` - Map configuration and interactions
 - `src/main.js` - Application entry point and initialization
 - `index.html` - UI and UI logic

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+See the [LICENSE](LICENSE) file for details.